Upon completion of the program, Exercise Physiology graduates will be able to:

 1. Students will illustrate critical thinking skills and apply these skills when both conducting and evaluating research within the field.

-2. Students will know the major theories and concepts in the filed of psychology and apply them to human behavior.
+2. Students will know the major theories and concepts in the field of psychology and apply them to human behavior.

 3. Students will apply the ethical practice of scientific inquiry within the field of psychology through conducting, analyzing, and evaluating such research.